Nullreff/redpile-old/docs/implementation.md

 Redstone Ticks
 --------------

-**Node:** Redstone ticks are under active development.
+**Note:** Redstone ticks are under active development.
 This document may be slightly out of date with the actual implementation.

 When performing ticks there are 3 types of blocks that Redpile cares about: